Est read time: 3 mins

 What to buy for a new puppy?

 To start, let’s go through the essential items to add to your list when you are preparing for that little fur ball to pop through your door.
+If you are planning to bring your puppy home in a car, please make sure they travel as safely as possible.

 Toys: Firstly, we suggest buying a selection of strong dog toys.
 They need to be robust enough to endure your pup’s tugging and teething.
 Having a selection of toys to choose from makes sure that your puppy is entertained all day long.
 Importantly, they will take out their energy by chewing their toys instead of your shoes or cushions!